-He has also consulted to the International Labour Organization (ILO) and, in this capacity, has participated in major labour law reform processes in Kenya, Tanzania and Lesotho.
+Paul also advises NEDLAC and the CCMA on issues of labour market policy, and in 2020 completed an assessment of labour regulation for the National Planning Commission.
+He has consulted extensively to the International Labour Organization (ILO) and, in this capacity, has participated in major labour law reform processes in Kenya, Tanzania and Lesotho.

 He received a Bachelor of Arts (BA) in 1977 and a Bachelor of Laws (LLB) in 1979, both from the University of Cape Town.
-He followed this with a Master of Laws (LLM) from the University of Warwick in 1987.
+He followed this with a Master of Laws (LLM) from Warwick University in 1987.